Generative Adversarial Network for Probabilistic Forecast of Random Dynamical System: Methodology

 When training a GAN for a time series problem, it is typical to follow the original GAN training approach \cite{Wu20,Yoon19,Yu17}.
 In other words, first compute the first term of the objective function in (\ref{eqn:GAN_loss}) by using the data $\bm{x}_{0:t}$, and then generate a sequence, $\bm{x}^*_{0:t}$ from $\bm{z}$ to compute the second term of (\ref{eqn:GAN_loss}) from $\bm{x}^*_{0:t}$.
 However, in this approach, the optimization problem of the time series problem becomes

-in which $E_{\bm{x}}[\cdot]$ and $E_{\bm{x}^*}[\cdot]$ denote expectations over the data distribution and the generator distribution, respectively.
-Note that the generator in the second term is replaced by the expectation over the generator distribution, $p_g$.
-Then, it is clear that, for each time step $t$, the discriminator tries to learn the ratio between the full joint probability distribution, $p_g(\bm{x}_{0:t})/p_d(\bm{x}_{0:t})$.
+in which $E_{\bm{x}}[\cdot]$ and $E_{\bm{x}^*}[\cdot]$ denote expectations over the data distribution, $\bm{x} \sim p_d$, and the generator distribution, $\bm{x}^* \sim p_g$, respectively.
+Note that the generator in the second term is replaced by the expectation over $p_g$.
+In this formulation, the discriminator tries to learn the ratio between the full joint probability distribution, $p_g(\bm{x}_{0:t})/p_d(\bm{x}_{0:t})$.
 As shown in section \ref{sec:GAN}, learning the full joint probability distribution is challenging due to the high dimensionality.

 Here, we propose to use the following objective function to learn the conditional distribution, not the full joint probability distribution.
 At time step $t$, we propose to train a GAN using the following objective function,